viirya/kafka-on-kubernetes/README.md

 # kafka-on-kubernetes

 Running Kafka on Kubernetes.
 The is based on https://github.com/Yolean/kubernetes-kafka.
 The original repo looks complicated and contains many stuffs not sure to work or not.
+How to generate the docker images is also undocumented.
 This repo simplifies it to only contain Kubernetes manifest that is necessary for running a Kafka cluster on Kubernetes.
+This repo also provides clear steps to generate the needed docker images and launch Kafka cluster on Kubernetes.

 ## Docker images